 Personal belongings coverage includes items stored off-premises—this means you are covered anywhere in the world.
 Some companies limit the amount to 10 percent of the amount of insurance you have for your possessions.
 You also have up to $500 of coverage for unauthorized use of your credit cards.

 Expensive items like jewelry, furs, art, collectibles and silverware are covered, but there are usually dollar limits if they are stolen.
 To insure these items to their full value, purchase a special personal property endorsement or floater and insure the item for its officially appraised value.

 Trees, plants and shrubs are also covered under standard homeowners insurance—generally for about $500 per item.
-Trees and plants are not covered for damage by wind or disease.
+Trees and plants are not covered for disease, or if they have been poorly maintained.

 Liability covers you against lawsuits for bodily injury or property damage that you or family members cause to other people.
 It also pays for damage caused by your pets.
-So, if your son, daughter or dog accidentally ruins a neighbor’s expensive rug, you are covered.
+So, if your son, daughter (or even your dog) accidentally ruins a neighbor’s expensive rug, you are covered.
 (However, if they destroy your rug, you’re out of luck.)

 The liability portion of your policy pays for both the cost of defending you in court and any court awards—up to the limit stated in your policy documents.

 Liability limits generally start at about $100,000, however, it’s a good idea to discuss whether you should purchase a higher level of protection with your insurance professional.
-If you have significant assets and want more coverage than is available under your homeowners policy, consider purchasing an umbrella or excess liability policy, which provides broader coverage, including claims against you for libel and slander, as well as higher liability limits.
+If you have significant assets and want more coverage than is available under your homeowners policy, consider purchasing an umbrella or excess liability policy, which provides broader coverage and higher liability limits.

 ALE pays the additional costs of living away from home if you cannot live there due to damage from a an insured disaster.
 It covers hotel bills, restaurant meals and other costs, over and above your usual living expenses, incurred while your home is being rebuilt.